thrishikav9-del/mathforge-ai/README.md

 ## Overview

-MathForge is a deterministic framework that converts natural language mathematical problem descriptions into formal algorithmic representations, executable Python code, and computational complexity analysis.
+MathForge is a deterministic AI framework that transforms natural language mathematical problem descriptions into formal algorithmic representations, executable Python code, and computational complexity analysis.

-The system bridges the gap between human-readable mathematical descriptions and machine-executable logic by transforming unstructured input into structured, interpretable, and reproducible computational artifacts.
+The system bridges the gap between human-readable problem statements and machine-executable logic by converting unstructured input into structured, interpretable, and reproducible computational outputs.

 ---

+## 📄 Documentation

+* Research Paper / Report (to be added)

+---

 ## Key Contributions

 * End-to-end transformation from natural language to executable code
-* Deterministic rule-based pipeline ensuring reproducibility
+* Deterministic pipeline ensuring reproducibility and consistency
 * Intermediate Representation (IR) for structured abstraction
 * Automated pseudocode and Python code generation
 * Time and space complexity estimation